Manhunt for driver who ran over officer in Atlanta suburb

 FAIRBURN, Ga.
-(AP) — Authorities in Georgia say a man in a pickup truck ran over a police officer, seriously injuring him.
+(AP) — A man in a pickup truck ran over a Georgia police officer early Monday, seriously injuring him, and authorities from Atlanta to Memphis, Tennessee, are looking for the driver, police said.

-News outlets report the man has been identified but remains at large.
-The outlets quote police in the Atlanta suburb of Fairburn as saying Officer Levar Sims underwent surgery after he was hit early Monday.
-Police are looking for the 33-year-old driver, who had rented the truck in the Memphis, Tennessee, area.
+Fairburn Officer Levar Sims underwent surgery after he was hit early Monday and is expected to recover fully, Deputy Chief Anthony Bazydlo said.

-Deputy Chief Anthony Bazydlo says an officer on routine patrol outside a hotel saw a sleeping man in a running truck, and asked for backup.
-Bazydlo says both the first officer and Sims smelled marijuana and alcohol.
+News agencies report the man — a 33-year-old who rented the truck in the Memphis area, about 330 miles (530 km) from the Atlanta suburb of Fairburn — has been identified but remains at large.

 Most Read Nation & World Stories